launchdarkly/ld-find-code-refs/README.md

 ## Execution via CLI

 The command line program may be run manually, and executed in an environment of your choosing.
+The program requires your `git` repo to be cloned locally, and the currently checked out branch will be scanned for code references.

 ### Installing